 Contact the appraiser ahead of time and ask how they will be doing their job.Contact the appraiser ahead of time and ask how they will be doing their job.

 While your lender will be responsible for requesting and sending an appraiser to your home, they actually have little control over who gets the job.
 Lenders typically find appraisers by sending out an email to all the ones on their internal lists.
 The first one who responds and agrees to the fee usually gets the job.
-Once you’ve heard from your lender that an appraiser has been found, it may be worthwhile to reach out to them.
-Find out if they’re local and know the area.
+Once you’ve heard from your lender that an appraiser has been found, reach out to them.
+First, find out if they’re local and know the area.
 If not, then take steps to ensure they’ll have all the information they need on arrival.
 Mostly though, just let them talk and get a sense of how they perform an appraisal.
 It may help you in understanding how their taught process works.

 Final ThoughtsFinal Thoughts